Throw away that Magic 8 Ball.

 The Container Deposit Scheme (CDS) is a program that offers a 10 cent refund for recyclable beverage containers.
 Envirobank participates in this scheme where it currently runs, in South Australia and Northern Territory, offering 10 cents per container – this is accumulated as Crunch credits and can then be redeemed as cash whenever you choose.

-The CDS is due to be launched in NSW in December this year; Western Australia and Queensland are expected to follow.
+The CDS is due to be launched in NSW in December this year; ACT, QLD and WA are expected to follow.
 For more information, have a look at our page about the Container Deposit Scheme.

 I live in NSW, how will the change to the Container Deposit Scheme affect me?

 As we approach the launch of the CDS, Envirobank will be rolling out a range of new recycling options which will make recycling for rewards easier than ever.
 Once the scheme begins, any containers purchased and recycled after the launch date will earn you 10 cents.
 As a Crunch member you can earn credits (5 credits is equal to 10 cents) until you wish to redeem rewards or ‘cash out’ through PayPal.

 That’s not a problem, we would love to hear them.
 Please send us an email at: email@example.com and we will get back to you as soon as possible.